 The real sadhus were an epitome of simple living.
 Seeing them, was a study in cutting things down to the basics.

 Sadhus thus become the exclusive source of cigarettes on the Amarnath yatra.
-Every night, post dinner, they would be mobbed.
-Specially by young guys.
+Every night, post-dinner, they would be mobbed.
+Especially by young guys.

 Meet Chunnilal, the barefoot braveheart of Amarnath yatra